Water Supply Schemes

 What is a permanent transfer?

 Ownership of a water allocation can be traded, similar to the sale of a land title.
 Similar to a land title, the ownership of a water allocation can be traded.
-An application should be made to the Department of Natural Resources, Mines and Energy to complete the transfer, however first an approval needs to be given by FCRC.
+An application should be made to the Department of Regional Development, Manufacturing and Water to complete the transfer, however first an approval needs to be given by FCRC.

 This is in the form of an FCRC endorsed W2F152 Form Notice to registrar of water allocations of existence of supply contract which will be supplied upon application to FCRC.